Xun You: Battles against the Yuan family

-In 200 CE, war broke out between Cao Cao and the northern warlord Yuan Shao.
-At the Battle of Boma, Xun You suggested that Cao Cao use a diversionary tactic to eliminate Yuan Shao's general Yan Liang; the battle ended with victory for Cao Cao and Yan Liang's death at the hands of Guan Yu.
-After the victory at Boma, Cao Cao and his forces headed west with their baggage train along the south banks of the Yellow River.
-Yuan Shao sent his troops across the river to raid the baggage train and they encountered Cao Cao.
-Cao Cao's subordinates were shocked and they asked him to head back to protect his camp.
+In 200 CE, war broke out between Cao Cao and his former ally, the northern warlord Yuan Shao.
+At the Battle of Boma, Xun You suggested that Cao Cao use a diversionary tactic to eliminate Yuan Shao's general Yan Liang; faking to march across Yan Crossing at the Yellow River as if to attack Yuan Shao's rear then lead lightly armoured troops to Boma.
+Yuan Shao fell for the ruse and Yan Liang was caught by surprise by Cao Cao's arrival, the battle ended with victory for Cao Cao and Yan Liang's death at the hands of Guan Yu.
+After the victory at Boma, Cao Cao evacuated Boma with their baggage train along the south banks of the Yellow River, Cao Cao prepared an ambush with troops hidden behind the dykes.
+Cao Cao's subordinates were worried when Yuan Shao's cavalry, under Wen Chou and Liu Bei arrived and some of Cao Cao's officers suggested gathering the troops to defend the camp.
 Xun You said, "This is an opportunity to capture the enemy!
 Why should we retreat?"
 Cao Cao looked at Xun You and laughed.
-He then ordered his troops to use their baggage as bait to lure Yuan Shao's forces into a trap.
-At the Battle of Yan Ford, when Yuan Shao's soldiers were scrambling for the baggage, Cao Cao sent his infantry and cavalry forces to attack them and scored a major victory; Yuan Shao's general Wen Chou was killed in action.
+At the Battle of Yan Ford, when Yuan Shao's soldiers were scrambling for the baggage, Cao Cao sent his infantry and cavalry forces to attack them and scored a major victory; Yuan Shao's general Wen Chou was killed in action with two of Yuan Shao's most famous officers dead in the early skirmishes of the war.
 Cao Cao then retreated to Guandu (官渡; northeast of present-day Zhongmu County, Henan); Yuan Shao laid siege to Guandu.